Celistra — Project Overview

 Two daemons don't talk to each other.
 If you want to "run X on all my machines," the dashboard has to fan out the request.
 This is fine at the current scale; at ~20+ machines you'd want some gossip.

-6.9 Mobile dashboard is unshipped
+6.9 Mobile dashboard is the companion app, not the web dashboard

 6.10 Billing is live (2026-04-22 relaunch)